-We first analyze how the weights behave when in each step a median is queried and the Bayesian updates are made.
-This analysis is independent of the weight initialization and thus is common for all following graph searching algorithms.
-Essentially we prove that in expectation, that is in an amortized way, the total weight (with heaviest vertex excluded) decreases by half per step.
-For some steps this can be concluded directly (cf. Lemma~\ref{lem21}).
-Lemmas~\ref{lem23} and~\ref{lem22} then refer to an interval of queries to the same heavy vertex $x$.
-If such an interval has the property that it ended (Lemma~\ref{lem22}), then the required weight drop can be claimed by the end of the interval.
+We now analyze how the weights behave when in each step a median is queried and the MWU updates are made.
+This analysis is common for both graph searching algorithms given later.
+Essentially we prove that, in an amortized way, the total weight (with the heaviest vertex excluded) remains the same in each step.
+In absence of heavy vertices we use Lemma~\ref{lem21}.
+Lemmas~\ref{lem22} and~\ref{lem23} refer to an interval of queries to the same heavy vertex $x$.
+If the interval ends (cf. Lemma~\ref{lem22}), then the desired weight drop can be claimed at its end.
 For this, informally speaking, the crucial fact is that $x$ received many no-answers during this interval.
-If a strategy is at a step that is within such interval, then Lemma~\ref{lem23} is used to make the claim on the total weight with the weight of $x$ excluded.
-Hence, at any point of the strategy the weight decreased appropriately as shown in Lemma~\ref{lem:xT}.
+If a strategy is at a step that is within such interval, then Lemma~\ref{lem23} is used to bound the total weight with the weight of $x$ excluded.
+Hence, at any point of the strategy the weight behaves appropriately, as summarized in Lemma~\ref{lem:xT}.